sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setup-diskconfiguration-disk-modifypartitions-modifypartition-typeid.md

 Use `TypeID` to manually specify a hard-drive partition type, such as a utility partition type.

--   Five partition types are already built in: primary, extensible firmware interface (EFI), extended, logical, and Microsoft® Reserved (MSR).
+-   Five partition types are already built in: primary, extensible firmware interface (EFI), extended, logical, and Microsoft Reserved (MSR).
 To use these built-in partition types, enter a value in the setting: microsoft-windows-setup-/DiskConfiguration/Disk/CreatePartitions/CreatePartition/[Type](microsoft-windows-setup-diskconfigurationdiskcreatepartitionscreatepartitiontype.md).

 -   Some partition types are not assigned a drive letter by default.
 Without a drive letter, these partitions do not appear in some common lists of devices, such as in Windows Explorer or in Open or Save file dialog boxes.
 If you assign a letter to the partition, the partition appears in these common lists of devices.